2015 Asturian regional election: Electoral system

+As a result of the aforementioned allocation, each General Junta constituency was entitled the following seats:

+In smaller constituencies, the use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.

 Election date

 The term of the General Junta of the Principality of Asturias expired four years after the date of its previous election.
 Elections to the General Junta were fixed for the fourth Sunday of May every four years.
 The previous ordinary election was held on 22 May 2011, setting the election date for the General Junta on Sunday, 24 May 2015.

 The president had the prerogative to dissolve the General Junta and call a snap election, provided that no motion of no confidence was in process, no nationwide election was due and some time requirements were met: namely, that dissolution did not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year had elapsed since a previous dissolution under this procedure.
 In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the General Junta was to be automatically dissolved and a fresh election called.
 Any snap election held as a result of these circumstances would not alter the period to the next ordinary election, with elected deputies merely serving out what remained of their four-year terms.

+The election to the General Junta of the Principality of Asturias was officially triggered on 31 March 2015 after the publication of the election decree in the Official Gazette of the Principality of Asturias (BOPA).